-A Learning Plan is required for class 2 Transboundary Waters (see Appendix H1).
+A Learning Plan is required for class 2 Transboundary Waters (see Appendix H).
 The Learning Plan provides additional information to confirm the assigned classification and contribute to baseline information for Transboundary Waters.

-The Learning Plan will include a screening level risk assessment which may incorporate a monitoring strategy, dependent upon the availability of information, and the level of risk to ecological (which includes biological/human) receptors.
 A key objective of the Learning Plan will be to evaluate the current and projected level of risk posed to water quality, quantity, biology and the Aquatic Ecosystem.
 This will involve the review of all available relevant watershed information (e.g., land and water use, ongoing and proposed resource development, existing water quality, quantity, biological Indicators data, and traditional use values) and the preparation of a conceptual model that describes the: